CosmoStat/wf-psf/docs/source/configuration.md

   # Show plots flag
   plot_show: False
 ```
-As nearly all of the specific plotting parameters are pre-coded by default, the parameters of the `plotting_config` file are to enable the option to plot multiple metrics from other trained PSF model for comparison.
-The `metrics_output_path` is the path to the parent directory containing the subdirectories of all runs (see example below).
+As nearly all of the specific plotting parameters are pre-coded by default, the `plotting_config` file parameters enable the option to plot jointly the metrics for other trained PSF models.
+Consider the example below where the user would like to plot the metrics from three output runs in the directories labelled: `wf-outputs-<timestamp>`.

 ```
 wf-outputs/